 Not a lot of choice on La Maddalena and by far the best bet is the Excelsior Hotel, otherwise stay in Palau and take a boat trip across for the day.

-Otherwise charter a yacht!
+Otherwise, charter a yacht!
 You won't need to sell your home either, it really can be quite affordable, read our experience of boat charters here.

 Perhaps the most famous Costa Smeralda beach, this is a great beach for kids with shallow waters and sands lapped by an incredible turquoise sea.
 It's not only for kids but also for those wanting a romantic spot of almost Caribbean like beauty.

-The half moon crescent shape is divided into two by some rocks which older kids will enjoy exploring.
+The half-moon crescent shape is divided into two by some rocks, which older kids will enjoy exploring.

-Spiaggia del Principe is named after the Aga Khan who fell in love with this spot in the sixties and was the first to start making the Costa Smeralda one of the “in” destinations for the rich and famous.
+Spiaggia del Principe is named after the Aga Khan, who fell in love with this spot in the sixties and was the first to start making the Costa Smeralda one of the "in" destinations for the rich and famous.

-Like all beaches on the Costa Smeralda this one is free and this has prevented the snobby attitude you get on the beaches of the South of France.
+Like all beaches on the Costa Smeralda, this one is free, and this has prevented the snobby attitude you get on the beaches of the south of France.

-Thankfully too the beach is rarely crowded except in July and August; try to visit during June or September.
+Thankfully, too, the beach is rarely crowded except in July and August; try to visit during June or September.

 The Monte di Mola is the hotel I would recommend.
 This is one of the few hotels on this coast that offers good value for money and is a good base to explore Principe beach and the other beaches of the Costa Smeralda.

-able to give you detailed directions.
-After you park in the parking area you will
+Principe Beach is around a kilometer outside of Romazzino; your hotel will be able to give you detailed directions.
+After you park in the parking area, you will need to walk for about fifteen minutes to reach the beach.

 The colour of the sea off Pevero beach changes from sapphire blue through to emerald green in a sparkling show of brilliance that seems to change by the minute.

-If you don’t they are easily ignored - anyway they are completely overshadowed by this incredible place.
+If you don't, they are easily ignored; anyway, they are completely overshadowed by this incredible place.

 For more photos of the beaches around Pevero and Porto Cervo click here.